Mohit030802/Mohit030802/README.md

 - 🔭 I’m currently working on [Social Media Website].

-- 🌱 I’m currently learning **React, DevOps**
+- 🌱 I’m currently learning **MERN Stack, DevOps**

-- 👯 I’m looking to collaborate on [Cloud management system](https://wondrous-sherbet-941e24.netlify.app/)
+- 👯 I’m looking to collaborate on [Profile Builder]((https://profilebuildedeployment.vercel.app/))

 - 🤝 I’m looking for help with [Voice Based News website](https://rococo-biscochitos-e51773.netlify.app/)

-- 👨‍💻 All of my projects are available at [https://bright-ganache-eb99ae.netlify.app/](https://bright-ganache-eb99ae.netlify.app/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://bright-ganache-eb99ae.netlify.app/)

-- 📝 I regularly write articles on [https://bright-ganache-eb99ae.netlify.app/](https://bright-ganache-eb99ae.netlify.app/)

-- 💬 Ask me about **React,Html,CSS,Tailwind,Javascript,Figma**
+- 💬 Ask me about **React, Html, CSS, Tailwind, Javascript, Figma,MongoDB, Nodejs**

 - 📫 How to reach me **mohitom2002@gmail.com**

-- 📄 Know about my experiences [https://rose-ninnette-98.tiiny.site/](https://rose-ninnette-98.tiiny.site/)
+- 📄 Know about my experiences [Resume]((https://drive.google.com/file/d/19QunwKU1TqzMHhG2Wsnz06Muq70p6di7/view?usp=drive_link))

 - ⚡ Fun fact **I am interested in learning new facts, new technology.
 I always try to gain more knowledge.
-Other than development I also have a interest in History and Political Studies.**
+Other than development I also have an interest in History and Political Studies.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">